ccrisrober/light-ioc/README.md

 # light-IOC
-Simple Inversion of Control module from my NodeJS Framework. <br />
+Simple Inversion of Control module from my NodeJS Framework.

 This library works with any project based on JavaScript, both web and server.

 ## About